Document name

 Effective date: February 28, 2007

-Application: All claims.
+Application: Applies to all claims.

 Policy subject: Benefits for Workers - Initial benefits